Comments to Ethical Skeptic (part 4) - sars2.net

 But anyway, the cohorts were matched by so few variables that there likely remains major residual confounding for the level of health-seeking behavior.

-I initially thought that the index dates of the unvaccinated people were determined so that they matched the index dates of the vaccinated people.
+I initially thought that unvaccinated people were assigned index dates that matched the index dates of the paired vaccinated people.
 But supplementary file 2 said that the index date of unvaccinated people was always set as January 1st 2022: "For the unvaccinated group, the index date was set as January 1, 2022; those who had a vaccination history within 1 year based on the index date and those who were deceased were excluded (n = 30,955).
 A total of 599,124 unvaccinated individuals were included.
 For the vaccinated group, the index date was set as the day after the vaccination completion date, and those with incomplete vaccination (n = 278,610), unspecified vaccine type (n = 77,674), deceased (n = 33,836), and a prior medical history of overall cancers within 1-year based on index date (n = 499,572) were excluded."

 kim=\(x)ifelse(x>=1e3,ifelse(x>=1e6,paste0(x/1e6,"M"),paste0(x/1e3,"k")),x)